xiasitao/economics-bachelors-thesis/organization/content.md

 # Zero-Shot Classification
-- BERT and SentenceBERT theory
+- BERT and Sentence-BERT theory
 - BART
 - skipping the training step in lack of labels
 - categories and their labels